- How often should I check in?

 - Type a comment and click Comment.

-- The comment appears in the Conversations section of the Timeline at the bottom of the goal detail page.
+- The comment appears in the timeline of the milestone.

 Try to check into your goals at least once a week.
 A check in doesn't necessarily show positive progress, but rather awareness of the goal and your efforts to complete it.